DomDomHaas/domdomhaas.github.io/_posts/2014-12-08-Unity Serialization.md

 (This snippet was provided by "thelackey3326" in <a href="http://forum.unity3d.com/threads/how-to-get-the-local-identifier-in-file-for-scene-objects.265686/" target="_blank">this UnityForum post</a>. )

-And at last create an InspectorScript which uses OnEnable() to call the init() method.
+Here an InspectorScript snippet which uses OnEnable() to call the init() method.

 {% highlight c# %}
     public void OnEnable ()